its2mc/Angular-Material/README.md

 # Angular-Material
-a sample implementation of bootstrap material design with angular js
+A sample implementation of bootstrap material design with angularjs